What is a Medicaid Waiver?

 The Montana Big Sky Medicaid Waiver program allows elderly and physically disabled individuals that require nursing home level care to receive that care in their home or community rather than in a nursing home.
 A wide variety of care services and non-care support is provided both to the program participant and to their primary caregiver.
 This allows program participants to live at home, in an assisted living residence, or in an adult foster care home.
 Even minor home modifications, which can decrease the beneficiary’s reliance on other people, are considered an allowable expense.

 Under this waiver, Montana residents have the option of self-direction, or said another way, consumer direction.
-Meaning, participants have the right to choose their care providers.
+This means participants have the right to choose their care providers.
 However, care providers are subjected to approval by the state.
 Interestingly, certain family members are eligible to be hired as personal care attendants.
-Typically, spouses are excluded from this option, but under certain circumstances spouses can be paid providers.
+Typically, spouses are excluded from this option, but under certain circumstances they can be paid providers.
 More commonly, the adult children who are caring for aging parents are paid as caregivers.
 Care providers must be qualified to provide care.
 Therefore, the types of care family members can be paid to provide is usually limited to personal care or homemaker services.

 Montana’s Senior and Long Term Care Division, which is within the Department of Public Health & Human Services, administers the Big Sky Waiver.
 This waiver is also referred to as the Elderly/Physically Disabled Waiver and the Medicaid Home and Community Based Services (HCBS) Waiver.
-In 2016, the state extended the waiver expiration for 5 years until 2021.
+In 2019, the state extended the waiver expiration for 5 years until 2024.

-The following guidelines are current for the year 2019.
+The following guidelines are current for the year 2022.
 Montana Medicaid allows for multiple pathways into the waiver program.
 One can be categorically needy or medically needy.
 These two pathways differ only in the income limits and that the medically needy pathway allows one to “spend down” their income on medical bills / care to meet the income limit.
 This is explained in more detail below.

-Age - there are no specific age requirements.
+Age – There are no specific age requirements.
 However, the type of services available may depend on the applicant’s age.
 In addition, those up to the age of 64 must be physically disabled.

-Level of Impairment - applicants are given a medical review.
+Level of Impairment – Applicants are given a medical review.
 Those found to require the level of care provided in a nursing home are eligible.

 Note that these limits are for Countable Assets; there are also assets that Medicaid does not count towards this limit.
 Most notable is the home.
-The homeowner’s equity value in his / her home is not counted provided a) the equity value is less than $585,000 and b) the homeowner remains living in the home.
+The homeowner’s equity value in his / her home is not counted provided a) the equity value is less than $636,000 and b) the homeowner remains living in the home.
 Therefore, single applicants who reside in assisted living, not at home, will have their homes counted toward the asset limit.
 One exception is if the homeowner expresses intent to return home.
 Married applicants, if one or both spouses remain in the home, will not have the home’s value counted towards the limit.
 Other non-countable assets include items furnishing the home, personal goods, and a vehicle.

 It is very important to note that applicants must not give away assets or sell them for less than they are worth in an effort to meet Medicaid’s asset limit.
 This is because Montana has a 60-month look back period from the date of one’s application in which all past transfers are considered.
 If it is found that one has violated this look back period, there will be a penalization in the form of a period of Medicaid ineligibility.

 In order to prevent a non-applicant spouse, also called the community spouse or healthy spouse, from having too little income to live on, there is something called a Monthly Maintenance Needs Allowance.
-In over simplified terms, the applicant spouse can transfer up to $3,161 / month in income to his / her non-applicant spouse.
+In over simplified terms, the applicant spouse can transfer up to $3,435 / month in income to his / her non-applicant spouse.
 This not only prevents the community spouse from becoming impoverished, but also lowers the applicant’s income towards eligibility purposes.